China national badminton team

 The China national badminton team (Zhōngguó guójiā yǔmáoqiú duì (中国国家羽毛球队)) is a badminton team that represents the People's Republic of China in international badminton team competitions.
 In addition to the first national team, there is also the second national badminton team of China.
 Immediately afterward, there is the China National Badminton National Youth Team.
 All team procedures are managed by the China Badminton Association.
-The Chinese National Badminton Team is the most successful badminton team in history, having won 10 Thomas Cups, 15 Uber Cups, and 12 Sudirman Cups.
-China also the only country to achieve a clean sweep gold medal in 2012 Olympics.
+The Chinese National Badminton Team is the most successful badminton team in history, having won 11 Thomas Cups, 16 Uber Cups, and 13 Sudirman Cups.
+China is also the only country to achieve a clean sweep gold medal in 2012 Olympics.

 History and introduction

 After the 2012 Olympics, the Chinese team adjusted the coaching team and merged the original first and second teams.
 The players are divided into four groups: "men's singles", "women's singles", "men's doubles" and "women's doubles".
 Chen Jin (women's singles group), Zhang Jun (men's doubles group), and Liu Yong (women's doubles group) served as the head coaches.